 Fern Schumer Chapman knows all too well how devastating it can be.
 She had almost no relationship with her older brother Scott for 40 years and for much of that time, she didn’t understand why he didn’t talk with her.

-They reconciled seven years ago and Chapman, now 66, described their relationship today as the best it’s ever been.
-She examines the pain such a cutoff can cause in her new book “Brothers, Sisters, Strangers: Sibling Estrangement and the Road to Reconciliation.”
+They reconciled eight years ago and Chapman, now 67, described their current relationship as the best it’s ever been.
+She examines the pain such a cutoff can cause in her book “Brothers, Sisters, Strangers: Sibling Estrangement and the Road to Reconciliation.”